 Many events have hundreds of applicants, and events (especially the largest ones) may not even tell you if you’ve been rejected since they have so many applicants.
 If you didn’t get invited, not to worry.
 Many of my coaching clients got turned down (sometimes, many times over) before hiring me.
-You can learn more about how I can help you as a TEDx coach here.
+You can learn more about how I can help you shape an amazing message that event organizers love as a coach here.

 Some events have in-person auditions, and some do these auditions or interviews over Zoom/Skype, etc.

 Step 7: Get Booked!